braintelligencePL/playgrounds/tips_tricks/mongoDB/README.md

 ### Interesting commands

 - `db.COLLECTION.find().forEach( (pass) => {printjson(pass)})` <br>
-📜 find() returns cursor you simply can't display all the data but you can do forEach and display data that way.
+📜 find() returns cursor you simply can't display all the data but you can bypass that with forEach and display all the data.

 <br>